 The idea of the Conference was born in the early 1990s.
-At the time, transition was a broad and widely used term, connected with many different fields and processes in a modern society and economy.
-Changes in the environment of the modern enterprise are so fast and big that it is exposed to a permanent growth and pressure to change itself, to adjust its means, technology, products and production assortment, human resources, organizational structure etc. in order to survive and perform successful business.
-Therefore, it may be said that a modern enterprise is in permanent transition, regardless of its size and the part of the globe in which it is doing business.
+At the time, transition was a broad and widely used term, connected with many different fields and processes in the modern society and economy.
+Changes in the environment of the modern enterprise are so fast and profound that it is exposed to permanent growth and is under constant pressure to change itself, to adjust its means, technology, products and production assortment, human resources, organizational structure etc. in order to survive and operate successfully/efficiently.
+Therefore, it may be said that the modern enterprise is in permanent transition regardless of its size and the part of the globe in which it operates.

-The period from '80s to '90s has brought a new category: "countries in transition".
-Even though some developing countries (as Turkey, India, Egypt) would claim that they have been "in transition" for several decades, and many developed countries will point out to their periods and processes of transition, the term "countries in transition" has found its specific application in very distinct category of countries: former communist countries from Central and Eastern Europe, and the former Soviet Union.
-Comprehensive changes that these countries have been undertaking and undergoing since late '80s cannot be, by their width and magnitude, compared with any other country or group of countries.
+The period from the 1980s to 1990s has created/established/defined a new category: "countries in transition".
+Even though some developing countries (such as Turkey, India, Egypt) will claim that they have been "in transition" for several decades, and many developed countries will point out to their periods and processes of transition, the term "countries in transition" is applied to a very distinct category of countries: former communist countries from the Central and Eastern Europe and the former Soviet Union.
+Comprehensive changes that these countries have been undergoing and reforms they have been undertaking since the late 1980s cannot be, by their width and magnitude, compared with any other country or group of countries.

-Enterprises in countries in transition are experiencing deep and manifold processes of transition: ownership, organizational, legal, structural, etc. The scope and complexity of those changes are probably equal to those transformations at the society (macro) level.
+Enterprise in transition countries are experiencing deep and manifold processes of transition: ownership, organizational, legal, structural, etc. The scope and complexity of those changes are probably equal to those transformations at the society (macro) level.

-Precisely with the intention to animate the scientific analysis and the research of the processes in the modern enterprise that can be encompassed by the term "transition" the Faculty of Economics of the University in Split has started an international conference on "Enterprise in Transition".
+Precisely with the intention to animate the scientific analysis and the research of the processes in the modern enterprise that can be encompassed by the term "transition" the Faculty of Economics, Business and Tourism of the University in Split has started an international conference on "Enterprise in Transition".
 The aims of the Conference were:

 - To highlight the general features of current transition processes in the economies of former socialist countries;

-- To analyze the changes going on in a modern enterprise with special regard to the enterprises in the "countries in transition";
+- To analyse the changes going on in a modern enterprise with special regard to the enterprises in the "countries in transition";

-- To analyze the transition processes in Croatian enterprises and to identify optimal patterns;
+- To analyse the transition processes in Croatian enterprises and to identify optimal patterns;

 - To suggest reconciliation models for potential contradictions between transition processes in Croatia and abroad.

-Although we have surpassed the initial idea of the Conference and its name changed from “"Enterprise in Transition" to “Challenges of Europe” today, more than ever a Conference of this kind is necessary to carry on a dialogue between scientists and practitioners in quest for solving burning economic issues.
+As we have surpassed the initial idea of the Conference and have changed its name from "Enterprise in Transition" to “Challenges of Europe”, today more than ever before, a Conference of this kind is necessary to carry on/continue a dialogue between scientists and practitioners in quest for solving burning economic issues.

 The global economy is troubled by a slow and weak recovery.
 It faces a number of significant and interrelated challenges that could hamper a genuine upturn after an economic crisis half a decade long in much of the world, especially in the most advanced economies.